asumgh/test_Ntech/Task_2_ML/README.md

 <!--te-->

 ## 1. Preparing images for training.
-For loading images and taking them to model I used ImageDataGenerator from keras.preprocessing.image: the generator was created so that we do not load RAM with images, we transform them right before uploading them to the network
+For loading images and taking them to model I used ImageDataGenerator from keras.preprocessing.image: the generator was created so that we do not load RAM with images, we transform them right before uploading them to the network.
 Unusual parameters for training data generator: shear_range - counterclockwise shift angle in degrees, set to 0.2; zoom_range - the range for the random zoom, set to 0.2; horizontal_flip - randomly flip inputs horizontally.
-I used it to make flaxible model
+I used it to make flaxible model.

 ## 2. Model.
-I haven't chosen all of Inception V3 for this task
+I haven't chosen all of Inception V3 for this task.
 Parameters:
   * include_top=False : we don't need fully connected layer with 1000 outputs
   * weights='imagenet' : we need weights from ImageNet
   * new_output = keras.layers.GlobalAveragePooling2D()(model.output) : global pooling like in InceptionV3
   * new_output = keras.layers.Dense(1, activation='sigmoid')(new_output) : fully connected layer with 1 output

-Summary of model you can check in file named "Model_summary.txt"
+Summary of model you can check in file named "Model_summary.txt".

 ## 3. Results.

-Validation accuracy of this model 0.9397035241127014 It means that in ≈94% of cases the model works correctly
+Validation accuracy of this model 0.9397035241127014.
+It means that in ≈94% of cases the model works correctly.

 ## 4. Instruction for training model.
 You should: